 Department Benefits For Supply chain

 The ERP system keeps track of inventory.
-It can automate the inventory control process for you.
+It can automate the inventory control and inventory management process for you.
 With the supply chain managed, customer service will improve.
-This leads to a greater increase for repeat customers.
+This leads to a greater increase in repeat customers.

 It’s important to be aware of the disadvantages of having no ERP system.
 ERP systems aid in overall efficiency in a business.
-Without an ERP system, there’s unexpected setbacks.
+Without an ERP system, there are unexpected setbacks.

 Why You Should Use an ERP System

-An ERP can also compensate for outdated systems and inventory tracking software.
+The top ERP systems also compensate for outdated systems, including inventory tracking system.
 Data is gathered from other departments that fill in the gaps left by the older software.
 Not using it leaves more room for error, which will affect the overall operations of your company.